-Sang is associate professor and vice director of the Southern Institute of Sustainable Development at Vietnam Academy of Social Sciences.
+Sang is associate professor and general director of the Southern Institute of Social Sciences at the Vietnam Academy of Social Sciences.
 He is a member of the advisory committee for the Vietnam population health study of the Social Sciences Research Council of America.
 His research interests are demography, social inequality, gender, and environment impacts.
 Sang has focused on urbanization, migration, social structures, and policies and their effects on inequality in occupational status, income, and accessibility to education and healthcare.
 Since 2008, Sang has studied climate change and sustainable development.

 Duong Van Ni, PhD

 Ni earned his PhD at London University’s Royal Holloway College in 2000.
 His dissertation was “Developing a practical trial for wetland ecology restoration based on biophysical and socio-economic functions of Melaleuca cajuputi at the Mekong Delta, Vietnam.”
 He is former director of Hoa An Research Biodiversity and Community Development at Can Tho University.
 His areas of expertise include social-economic assessment, decision support systems, integrated intensive agriculture and wetland conservation, and rural development.
 Ni has teaching and research supervision experience in rural development and natural resources conservation.